ITI/mrnes/docs/mrnes.md

 - requestRate:  the requested bitrate (in Mbps) of the flow
 - frameSize: the number of bytes in flow packet's frame, meaningful when mode is 'pckt'
 - mode:  one of 'pckt', 'inelastic-flow', 'elastic-flow'
-- flowmodel: one of 'expon', 'const', meaningful when mode is 'pckt', indicating the inter-packet arrival distribution
 - execID: an identitity
 - groups: a list of tags useable by model code to differentiate between flows.